Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/index.md

 EOP is an initiative led by Greater Wellington Regional Council to establish an end-to-end platform for capture, management and reporting of environmental information.
-The goal is to allow all regional councils to maximise the value they get from their environmental monitoring efforts, and provide clear, consistent and user-centric information to end-users if this data.
+The goal is to allow all regional councils to maximise the value they get from their environmental data efforts, and provide clear, consistent and user-centric information to end-users if this data.
 It’s built based on the experiences from the Environment Canterbury Water Data programme

 Regional councils have many systems for collecting and managing environmental data.
 These systems are often siloed and based on legacy technology.
-Integrating this data can be a slow, manual and and error prone process that is not consistent within or across councils.
-These challenges to limits the type of analysis that is feasible, meaning the value of the data is not fully realised.
+Integrating this data can be a slow, manual and error prone process that is not consistent within or across councils.
+Resulting in limitations to the type of analysis that is feasible, meaning the value of the data is not fully realised.

 Much work has been done in councils by people without a software or data engineering background on a best efforts' and as-needed basis.
 This has resulted